 Amanda is originally from Erie, Pennsylvania, where she grew up catching crayfish in backyard creeks.
 She studied studio art and biology at Allegheny College, and participated in a variety of community art and environmental initiatives.

 Amanda began her tenure with Friends of the Cheat in July 2010.
-Under her leadership, the organization completed the Targeted Watershed initiative in Muddy Creek, representing over 7 years of work and over $1.5 million dollars in AMD remediation and associated research.
-FOC has also installed one new AMD treatment system, executed retrofits to two existing systems, and expanded their partnership with WVDEP’s Special Reclamation program.
+Under her leadership, the organization completed the Targeted Watershed Initiative in Muddy Creek, representing over 7 years of work and over $1.5 million dollars in AMD remediation and associated research.
+FOC has also installed one new AMD treatment system, executed retrofits to two existing systems, and expanded its partnership with WV DEP’s Special Reclamation program.
 The organization’s visibility and community engagement has also grown, most notably through its new website, social media presence, and outreach to Tucker County via the Upper Cheat River Water Trail project.

 Amanda is an active community member and appointee to the Preston County Litter Control Board and Preston County Solid Waste Authority.
 Amanda and Jake live with their three dogs in a 100-year old farm house atop Laurel Mountain near Rowlesburg where they grow vegetables and frequently entertain friends and family.

 Kevin comes from upstate South Carolina where he has enjoyed many years exploring the rivers of the Blue Ridge Mountains.
 Broadly interested in science and the environment, Kevin considers the maintenance and restoration of healthy freshwater ecosystems a fundamental challenge to a sustainable future.